 Erica Salamy, LCMHC

-and an awareness of the individuality of our experiences.
+awareness of the individuality of our experiences.

 I have seven years of experience providing trauma-informed care with a diverse range of clients and families across a variety of settings including; outpatient community mental health clinics